 - Thyroid problems—Use with caution.
 May make these conditions worse.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before using this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 A nurse or other trained health professional will give you this medicine.
 It is given through a needle placed into one of your veins.
-It must be given slowly, so the needle will have to remain in place for at least 60 minutes every 2 weeks.
+It must be given slowly, so the needle will have to remain in place for at least 60 minutes every 2, 3, or 4 weeks.

 This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.